 Some presentations, reports, and documents may be labeled "For Official Use Only" or "Proprietary."
 These files cannot be posted on the EERE website.

 If an organization outside of EERE wants to use EERE's content on its site, the organizational contact should be directed to the "Copyright, Restrictions and Permissions Notice" on the DOE Web Policies page.

-Typically, most content produced by the Office of EERE is in the public domain and can be freely distributed and copied.
+Typically, most content produced by EERE is in the public domain and can be freely distributed and copied.
 However, this content should still be attributed to the U.S. Department of Energy.
 Stock photographs and other materials that were produced by other organizations are not in the public domain and cannot be used by external organizations.